De-duplicate research

 When to use it

-Two articles on the same topic — Mindly notices and asks if you want to merge.
+Two articles on the same topic, and Mindly notices and asks if you want to merge.

 You saved something six months ago; today it’s relevant.
 The suggestion finds it for you.